The intermediate neutron capture process. I. Development of the i-process in low-metallicity low-mass AGB stars: Summary and conclusions

 We then highlighted the nucleosynthetic signatures of this process compared to an AGB s-process and a solar r-process.
 Beyond the global overproduction of heavy to light trans-iron elements and the fact that our i-process model overproduces Xe and Ta by $\sim 1$ dex compared to the s-process, we found that the isotopic fractions $f_\mathrm{^{137}Ba}$, $f_{\rm ^{144}Nd}$, $f_{\rm ^{154}Sm}$, $f_{\rm ^{151}Eu}$, and $f_{\rm ^{153}Eu}$ are good tracers of i-process nucleosynthesis since they largely differ from the values of the s- and r-processes.
 Our conclusions are nevertheless limited to a mass of 1~\Msun\ and metallicity of [Fe/H]~$=-2.5$.
 An exploration of the parameter space remains to be done.

 The comparison of our i-process AGB model with 14 r/s-stars selected with the new method of \cite{karinkuzhi21} suggests that our model provides a good explanation for these stars, although some discrepancies remain in a few objects because of strong abundance variations between elements of close atomic numbers (especially Sr, Y, and Zr).
-We also stress that the level of enrichment of r/s elements observed in giants stars cannot be accounted for by accretion alone, suggesting that these over-abundances were already present at the birth of the star.

 As already suggested in previous works, our study shows that an i-process can naturally occur during the AGB phase of low-metallicity AGB stars.
 This however does not exclude other astrophysical sites for the i-process \citep[e.g.,][]{denissenkov17, clarkson18}.
 Regarding the i-process in AGB stars, among the questions that need to be addressed, for instance, are how the i-process depends on the AGB initial mass, metallicity, and mixing (e.g., overshoot, rotation) and how nuclear uncertainties affects the resulting i-process abundances.
 We will address these points in future studies.